davidbau/ganseeing/README.md

 number of generated pixels in each output object class with the expected number in the training distribution.

-For example, we can see that a a Progressive GAN church model does not generate enough pixels of apeople, cars, palm trees, or signboards compared to the training distribution.
+A Progressive GAN trained to generate LSUN outdoor church images is analyzed below.

 ![](img/progan-church-histogram.png)

+The model does not generate enough pixels of people, cars, palm trees, or signboards compared to the training distribution.
 The script `run_fsd.sh` and the notebook `histograms.ipynb` show how we collect and visualize these segmentation statistics.